TracheitisBacterial tracheitis; Acute bacterial tracheitis

 With prompt treatment, the child should recover.

-- Toxic shock syndrome -- if caused by the bacteria Staphylococcus
+- Toxic shock syndrome if the condition was caused by the bacteria staphylococcus

 When to Contact a Medical Professional